Find out tubal reversal is right for you

 Women who have had a prior tubal ligation can choose to undergo a tubal reversal if they desire to have more children.
-Tubal reversal surgery is not right for everyone, especially when compared with the risks, benefits and cost of IVF.
-However, if a patient prefers this method of fertility restoration, it remains a viable option if performed by a surgeon that is experienced in microsurgical techniques.
+This surgery is not right for everyone, especially when compared to IVF.
+However, if a patient prefers this method of fertility restoration, it remains a viable option with an experienced surgeon.

 What is the procedure for a tubal reversal?

-Tubal ligation reversal utilizes microsurgical techniques to open and reconnect the fallopian tube segments that remain after a tubal ligation procedure as seen below.
-Typically there are two remaining segments, the proximal tubal segment that emerges from the uterus, and the distal tubal segment that ends with the fimbria next to the ovary.
-Tubal ligation reversal (microsurgical tubotubal anastomosis) connects these segments.
+Tubal ligation reversal utilizes microsurgical techniques to open and reconnect the fallopian tube segments.
+Typically there are two remaining segments.
+One is the proximal tubal segment that emerges from the uterus.
+The other is the distal tubal segment that ends with the fimbria next to the ovary.
+The reversal (microsurgical tubotubal anastomosis) connects these segments.

 What is the procedure to determine if you are a candidate?

-One way to determine if tubal reversal surgery is a good option for you is to obtain a copy of your operative report from your tubal ligation.
-This information will allow the physicians at Fertility Specialists of Texas to determine the type of sterilization that was performed.
-A copy of your operative report can be obtained from your doctor or from the hospital where your tubal ligation was performed.
-This can be done by completing our Medical Records Release Form and faxing it to the medical records department of the hospital where your tubal ligation was done.
+One way to determine if the surgery is a good option for you is to obtain a copy of your operative report from your tubal ligation.
+This information will allow our physicians to determine the type of procedure you had.

 If you cannot get a copy of your operative report, our physicians may perform a laparoscopy prior to performing the tubal reversal to evaluate if there is adequate tube remaining to complete a tubal reversal.
 At your initial visit, we will review your prior records as well as perform a pelvic ultrasound.
 This visit will last approximately an hour and we will discuss your options and details of the procedure.